 Trope: Trapped in a Gas Sation

 This creature feature is ALL about the gas station.
 This is no more gas-stationey movie than Splinter.
-A couple, Seth (Paulo Costanzo) and Polly (Jill Wagner) are on a would-be camping vacation who pick up a couple of hitchhikers: Dennis (Shea Wigham) and Lacey (Rachel Kerbs).
-The trick is, Dennis is an escaped convict.
+A couple, Seth (Paulo Costanzo) and Polly (Jill Wagner) are on a would-be camping vacation.
+After bailing on their first campsite, they pick up a couple of hitchhikers: Dennis (Shea Wigham) and Lacey (Rachel Kerbs).
+The catch: Dennis is an escaped convict.
 That’s bad.
 Making things worse is that there is a tar-like parasite infecting all living things in the area, turning creatures as benign as raccoons into spikey toxic death dealers.
-They run over one of those infected raccoons, and it blows out the tire and punctures the oil pan, forcing the group to fix the tire and limp into a rural gas station.
-The attendant is dead, attacked by the parasite, and is turning into a spikey zombie-like entity.
-The whole movie then is centered around being stuck inside a gas station while the undead parasite monsters lay siege.
-Terrific effects and solid acting overcome a fairly pedestrian plot.
-If you GOOGLE gas station horror movie, this is likely your result.
+They run over one of those infected raccoons.
+The mutant’s spikes blow out the tires and puncture the oil pan.
+The group now is forced to fix the tire and limp into a rural gas station.

 Tucker and Dale Vs. Evil (2010)